 Describe sensitivity labels and policies

 Organizations must protect their data, to safeguard customers and business operations, and to meet compliance standards.
-Admins can enable their organization to protect its data, through capabilities and tools such as sensitivity labels and policies in the Microsoft Purview compliance portal.
+Admins can enable their organization to protect its data, through capabilities and tools such as sensitivity labels and policies in Microsoft Purview.

-Sensitivity labels, available as part of information protection in the Microsoft Purview compliance portal, enable the labeling and protection of content, without affecting productivity and collaboration.
+Sensitivity labels enable the labeling and protection of content, without affecting productivity and collaboration.
 With sensitivity labels, organizations can decide on labels to apply to content such as emails and documents, much like different stamps are applied to physical documents:

 - Customizable: Admins can create different categories specific to the organization, such as Personal, Public, Confidential, and Highly Confidential.

 - Clear text: Because each label is stored in clear text in the content's metadata, third-party apps and services can read it and then apply their own protective actions, if necessary.

 - Persistent.
 After you apply a sensitivity label to content, the label is stored in the metadata of that email or document.
 The label then moves with the content, including the protection settings, and this data becomes the basis for applying and enforcing policies.

 Each item that supports sensitivity labels can only have one label applied to it, at any given time.

 - Encrypt email only or both email and documents.